Majority of Sunak’s Cabinet educated at fee-paying schools

 It is also up on the figure for David Cameron’s 2015 cabinet (50%) and well above the 32% in Tony Blair and Gordon Brown’s cabinets, though close to the 62% in the Conservative-Liberal Democrat coalition in 2010.

-The analysis has been published by social mobility charity The Sutton Trust, and it also shows nearly a quarter (23%) of Mr Sunak’s Cabinet went to a comprehensive school while one in 10 attended a grammar school.
+The analysis has been published by social mobility charity The Sutton Trust, and it also shows nearly a quarter (23%) of Mr Sunak’s Cabinet went to a comprehensive school while 13% attended a grammar school.

 Among those who went to a comprehensive are leader of the Commons Penny Mordaunt, Transport Secretary Mark Harper and – perhaps symbolically – Education Secretary Gillian Keegan.